 If a threat actor takes advantage of protocol vulnerabilities, or if a machine is simply malfunctioning and sending malformed packets, the effects could be devastating and potentially cause communication interruption or system downtime.
 Many of our more advanced customers are customizing their threat hunting for both security and operational issues by leveraging our extensible scripting engines and backend framework to really get inside packets and look at payloads to help make decisions about the health of their devices, as well as pull out telemetry information.

-For more details on how our most forward-thinking customers are implementing the Detect Function of NIST, NIST CSF eBook.from our presentation at S4x20 below or download our
+For more details on how our most forward-thinking customers are implementing the Detect function of NIST,from our presentation at S4x20 below and then: